Published on

 Building Information Modelling (BIM) is more than just creating 3D models.
 It’s about constructing twice—first virtually, then physically—so that stakeholders can anticipate challenges, coordinate effectively, and reduce costly rework.
 One of the key frameworks that keeps this process structured is the Level of Development (LOD) system, which defines the amount of detail contained in the model across critical project stages.

 LOD stands for Level of Development, sometimes also referred to as Level of Detail.
 It provides a benchmark for how much geometric and parametric information should be included in a model at any given point.
-A typical project progresses from conceptual design all the way through to construction and facility management, and the LOD framework ensures that the model develops in detail along the way.
+A typical project progresses from conceptual design all the way through to construction and facility management, and the LOD framework guides model development along the way.

 Progressive LODs keep the model lean and useful, while ensuring that detail increases only when necessary.
 If you're curious how this ties into 4D planning, check out our article on What is 4D BIM?.